ansys/pyfluent/doc/source/getting_started/faqs.rst

 What is PyFluent?
 -----------------
-PyFluent provides Pythonic access to Ansys Fluent.
+PyFluent provides Python access to Ansys Fluent.
 Its features enable the seamless use of Fluent within the Python ecosystem and broad access to native Fluent features for performing actions such as these:

 - Launch Fluent using a local Ansys installation.
 - Connect to a Fluent instance running on a remote machine.
-- Use Fluent's TUI (text user interface) commands for both meshing and solver features.
-- Use Fluent's built-in postprocessing capabilities.
+- TODO

 PyFluent is bundled with the Fluent installation.
 You can also download and install PyFluent separately.
 For more information, see :ref:`faqs_install`, which appears later on this page.